 It’s the whole Earth, so, yeah, it's big and overall pretty cool!
 Seriously, a studio doesn't really make sense for us, since a vast majority of the pictures people want us to take are "on location," out and about in the real world.
 For brides and grooms, that will of course mean at your wedding/reception venues.
-For engaged couples, families, and seniors, it might also mean at your favorite park, your school's athletic field, roaming around your city's downtown area, and so on.
-And for businesses, it might mean your showroom, or boardroom, or waiting room.
-When the occasion calls for it, though -- as when we want to get headshots for professionals or for senior portraits -- we do have backdrops that we can quickly and easily set up in your house or office space.
+For engaged couples, it might mean at your favorite park, roaming around your city's downtown area, and so on.
+And for businesses, it might mean your showroom, or boardroom, or waiting room, or production floor.
+When the occasion calls for it, though -- as when we want to get headshots for professionals -- we do have backdrops that we can quickly and easily set up in your office space or home.

 -"Ty Raterman Photography."
 That's a pretty creative name.
 How in the world did you ever come up with that?